My Story

 Until I experienced how wonderful life can be, I never would have believed it.

-And I always remember that without the years of my suffering I wouldn’t have gained the experience and insight to help others recover from their own Trauma, ADD, OCD, and depression quickly.
+And I always remember that without the years of my suffering I wouldn’t have gained the experience and insight to help others recover from their own Trauma, ADHD, OCD, and depression quickly.

-Over the next three years I took three long coaching courses, and each one was dramatically better than the last.
-I learned powerful healing techniques, but the most important thing I learned is that I’m a natural.
-My clients tell me I help them feel calm and safe.
-That’s always a good place to start.
+Over the next three years I took three long coaching courses, and each one was better than the last.
+I learned powerful healing techniques.
+But the most important thing I learned is that I’m a natural.
+My clients tell me I just naturally help them feel calm and safe.

 Apply for a Free 90 Minute “Get Out of Depression Now” coaching session.